sims718718/UnifiedThreatHunting/ThreatHunting/SPL/Detection of New User Logons in the Last 24 Hours.md

 ## 🔍 Analysis

 This Splunk SPL query identifies **user accounts that have logged into systems for the first time in the past 24 hours**, using Windows Security Event ID `4624`.
+TO use effectively run this query over a longer period of time such as 30, 60, or 90 days to build a baseline of logons.
 The detection specifically focuses on logon types:

 - **2 – Interactive (e.g., console logon)**
 - **3 – Network (e.g., SMB or RDP without GUI)**